-Make the Initial Folds
+Make the Initial Paper Airplane Folds

-Fold the Corners Down
+Fold Down the Corners

-Make the Nose of Your Simple Paper Airplane
+Make the Nose of the Paper Airplane

 Fold Your Paper Along the Middle Crease

 Fold your paper in half along the middle crease.
-Fold the right corner up as shown in the picture to the left.
-The corner should be about ½ inch from the edge of the paper.
+Next, fold the right corner up as shown in the photo below.
+The corner should be about 1/2 inch from the edge of the paper.

 Make Your Airplane's Tail

-Open your paper and collapse the fold you made in the previous step.
+Open your paper, and collapse the fold you made in the previous step.
 If you're having trouble getting the fold to collapse, go over the creases once more to make sure they're as sharp as possible.
 This creates the tail of your paper airplane.

-Make the Wings of Your Origami Airplane
+Make the Wings of Your Origami Paper Airplane